Skip navigation

 I interrupted the NSW Parliament upper house in November for a Matter of Public Importance debate on pay and conditions for nurses and midwives.
 Here's what I said.

-When is the government going to learn that we need to keep nurses and midwives here in NSW!
+When is the government going to learn we need to keep nurses and midwives here in NSW!

 The government must act immediately to keep health workers in NSW.
 The Premier and Treasurer have repeated their mantra that we can’t afford to pay health workers what they are worth - but really, they can’t afford not to.